What Is the Purpose of Cornerstone's Apprenticeship?

 How Does It Work?

 In order to develop the knowledge base of our apprentices, we work through a reading list that is focused on developing competence in the ministry of the Word, biblical theology, the doctrine of the church, the defense of the faith, missiology, and select theological issues that are pressing today, such as biblical sexuality, the doctrine of the atonement, and the doctrine of justification.
 Apprentices meet weekly with the program director, Pastor Aaron O'Kelley, for theological discussion on the readings with the aim of implementing the knowledge gained in practical ministry.

 In order to develop the character of our pastoral interns, Cornerstone's elders seek to pastor them well, to guide them in addressing Scripture to their own hearts, to hold them accountable to moral standards worthy of the office of elder, to shepherd them either in marriage or toward marriage (as applicable), to help them fight sin that remains in them, and to cultivate in them a deeper love for God and for the church.
 The broader life of the Cornerstone church community plays an essential role in shaping the hearts of our leaders-in-training.

 In order to develop the skills of our pastoral apprentices, we welcome their involvement in meetings for weekly sermon preparation, elders’ meetings, our counseling class, and occasional public preaching and teaching opportunities, as well as additional avenues of leadership that are suited to their gifts.
-Apprentices proceed by stages into increasing levels of training and responsibility as they progress through the years of our training institute.

 Members or pastors of other churches are welcome to participate in Cornerstone's pastoral training institute to the extent possible for them.
 We are eager to train brothers at various levels of participation in order to help strengthen other churches.